jackhumbert/fardriver-serial-example/readme.md

 TXD | 13 |
 RXD | 14 |

-*Leave BW5V <-> 5V disconnected for now (mine is tapped with electrical tape so nothing is shorted)
+*Leave BW5V <-> 5V disconnected for now (mine is wrapped with electrical tape so nothing is shorted)

 ![image](reference/fardriver-plug.jpg)